1 Introduction and overview

 national organisations that represent health and social care practitioners and other relevant professionals whose practice may be affected by the guideline, or who can influence uptake of the guideline recommendations

-public sector providers and commissioners of care or services
+public sector providers and commissioners of care or services (for example, GP practices)

 private, voluntary sector and other independent providers of care or services